Teaching students to write critically about texts can be extraordinarily difficult when the students themselves are not connecting with the content.

 - Ask students to outline their blog idea, and check-in with a teacher or peer if they have questions.
 (The outline could be an informal discussion, or a formal written outline in a Google Document, up to you!)

-- Once they’re ready, they can create a “text” post or attach a Google document to begin writing to their heart’s content.
+- Once they’re ready, they can create a 'text' post and/or include any multimedia attachments to their heart's content.

-- Once students are happy with their post, review the content and peer feedback.
+- Once students are happy with their post, review the content and instruct them to provide feedback to their peers in the Comments section of each other's posts.
 Engage the students in their favorite topic with some reflection prompts or follow-up questions on areas they could articulate better.

 - Tapping Students’ Interests to Develop Literary Analysis Skills (Edutopia)